 Residents have urged the City for many years to extend real recycling to everyone in Houston, but the City has refused to invest the estimated $17 million this would cost.
 Thanks to public demand, the City has been expanding its recycling service since July 2013.
-At the same time, the City is planning to eliminate curbside recycling altogether and invest tax dollars in a long-term contract with what is known as a "dirty MRF" (Materials Recovery Facility), a $100+ million facility to supposedly separate out recyclables from garbage.
+At the same time, the City is planning to eliminate curbside recycling by 2015 and invest tax dollars in a long-term contract with what is known as a dirty MRF (Materials Recovery Facility), a $100+ million facility to supposedly separate out recyclables from garbage.
 The City would tell residents to throw all their garbage and recycling into "One Bin for All."
 This is a huge step in the wrong direction.

 Incineration and Injustice

 City officials say that there will be no "combustion" associated with this facility, but the proposal calls for "gasification" and "catalytic conversion."
 These technologies have been called "incinerators in disguise" by international waste reduction advocates, and are defined as incineration by the US EPA.
-They have been responsible for major pollution problems in the communities which have tried them.
+They have been responsible for major pollution problems in communities that have tried them.
 The last thing Houston needs is to turn our trash into air pollution!

 The real secret to dirty MRf facilities has been low wage labor.
 Workers with little to no job security have to pick through hazardous waste, are exposed to dangerous conditions, terrible smells and other harms.
-The City has also suggested that the facility be located at an existing waste disposal site, all of which are in predominantly minority and low income communities.
+The City has also suggested that the facility be located at an existing waste disposal site, all of which are in predominantly working income communities of color.
 Concentrating all of the City's waste collection in one site poses significant local problems in terms of smell, noise, congestion, vehicle emissions and litter.
-Real recycling creates good jobs and benefits communities; the City's dirty MRF scheme will threaten the air, water, land, health and safety of Houston residents across the city.
-Contact your City officials today and demand a better solution!
+The City's dirty MRF scheme will threaten the air, water, land, health and safety of Houston residents across the city.

 Incineration is always the Wrong Choice